 Altogether, African Americans account for 13.4% of the country’s people, with African American men and African American women at 21,463,000 and 23,271,000 respectively.
-One could say the gender gap on campus exists because it reflects the gap in the national population.
-Also, the national population of Black men unfortunately includes a large population that is behind bars, which comes as little to no surprise in country where the system is designed with prejudice to produce this outcome.
+One could deduce the gender gap on campus exists because it reflects the gap in the national population.
+Also, the national population of Black men unfortunately includes a large population that is behind bars.
 This figure directly impacts the Black men not in college ..because they are in prison! (although college courses are available in some prisons).
 Barack Obama shares,

 Howard University Professor Ivory Toldson, author of No BS (Bad Stats): Black People Need People Who Believe in Black People Enough Not to Believe Every Bad Thing They Hear about Black People, comments saying “It’s wrong.
 There are 1.4 million black men in college right now, and there are about 840,000 black men in prison.”
 This figure represents a significant difference, of 560,000 men, though its still depressing that almost a million potential Black doctors, Black educators, Black athletes, Black musicians or Black business owners is behind bars.

 Other experts explain that career goals must be considered when examining gender representation on college campuses.
 Katrin Olafsdottir, an economist at the University of Reykjavik says, “Women were told the reason you don’t get paid the same is you don’t have the education.
 So they went to university,” explaining that women are motivated from knowledge of having to deal with gender inequality.